 Mitigation: Access controls are in place to limit access to those VA employees who have a need to know for their official job duties.
-The NTP NextGen PACS system will be isolated per Medical Device Isolation Architecture (MDIA) guidance and will not have access to the Internet.
+PII/PHI retained by the system is short term and is purged after 7 days.
+The system will be isolated per Medical Device Isolation Architecture (MDIA) guidance and medical system will not have access to the internet.
+In addition, access to the system is restricted to system administrators only and must go through Electronic Permission Access System (ePAS) for access approval.